 The great majority of patients do well with surgery.
 Most stabilize or even improve their level of function.
 The spinal cord does have the potential to re-tether after surgery, though.
 For this reason, follow-up care is important after tethered cord surgery.

 Preparing for Your Appointment

 Drs.
-Paul C. McCormick, Michael G. Kaiser, Peter D. Angevine, Alfred T. Ogden, Christopher E. Mandigo, Sheng-fu (Larry) Lo, Richard C.E.
+Paul C. McCormick, Michael G. Kaiser, Peter D. Angevine, Alfred T. Ogden, Christopher E. Mandigo, Alexander Tuchman, Richard C.E.
 Anderson (Pediatric), and Neil A. Feldstein (Pediatric) are experts in treating tethered cord in adults.
 Each can also offer you a second opinion.